• Link to LinkedIn

 Investors – Due to the ambiguity of many public commitments, care and attention should be paid to understanding what and how these relate to their risks and physical supply.
 This means having a clear understanding of the exact definitions used (particularly key terms such as ‘deforestation’) and demanding the transparent and consistent disclosure of progress made by traders to enact meaningful change within their sourcing regions.

-This novel assessment and the recommendations within offers a great opportunity for actors across the global soy market to take action and make material changes to promote social and environmental responsibility.
-For more information about our work in this area, follow the link to our Sustainable Commodities Practice Area page.
+This novel assessment and the recommendations within offered a great opportunity for actors across the global soy market to take action and make material changes to promote social and environmental responsibility.
+For more information about our work in this area, visit Commodity Supply Chains.

 Download the report